 - Contact the Right People

 One of the first things you’ll need to do after suffering a damaged roof is contacting your insurance company.
 They will send someone to determine if the damage is bad enough to warrant a claim.
 They might suggest it would be more economical for you to hire a contractor for your roof repair.
+If there is a need for stucco repair Charleston SC homeowners should contact a siding company that focuses on stucco repairs.

 You might find it best to use your home insurance if the storm was widespread and damaging.
 Contractors can get very busy after storms.